saurabharora2021/wrofutureengineer2025/README.md

 Key features:
 - **Front-wheel steering** and **rear-wheel drive** design for realistic vehicle dynamics.
 - **Raspberry Pi 4B** for vision-based navigation and sensor control and **Raspberry Pi BUILD HAT** for direct motor and sensor control.
-- Three ultrasonic sensors and two LiDAR for accurate wall following.
+- Three ultrasonic sensors and two LiDAR for accurate wall following and close range wall detection.
 - Gyroscope, magnetometer and accelerometer-based orientation stabilization.
 - Modular software for quick adaptation to custom strategies.
 ---